wywongbd/EPFL-Time-Series/project/README.md

 <figure align="center">
 	<p align="center">
 	  <img src="https://github.com/wywongbd/EPFL-Time-Series/blob/master/project/plots/normalization/Normalization-before-and-after.jpg" align="middle">
 	  <figcaption> This plot illustrates effect normalization on the filtered time series.
 The normalization is done using daily mean and daily standard deviation.
-Results of Ljung Box test, ACF and PACF confirm that the normalized series is stationary (refer to [report](https://github.com/wywongbd/EPFL-Time-Series/tree/master/project/report) folder for details).
+Results of Ljung Box test, ACF and PACF confirm that the normalized series is stationary (see report folder for more details).
 	  </figcaption>
 	</p>
 </figure>